 This blog post gives you more ideas for using the Guide Book...

 Our team at New American History LOVES a good mashup!
-As Champions of the EAD Roadmap Project and charter members of the Made by US coalitin, we have been creating inquiry based learning resources each year for the Civic Season.
-You may find them all here on our Civic Season landing page!
+As Champions of the EAD Roadmap Project and charter members of the Made by US coalition, we have created inquiry-based learning resources each year for the Civic Season.
+You may find them all here on our Civic Season Archives page!